sfigg/commercialization-public/test/hlk/getstarted/hlk-arm64-getting-started-guide.md

     For ARM64 Desktop client systems, depending on the mode needed choose the appropriate install method.

+    >[!NOTE]
-    **Note**  Because of the dual-mode nature of ARM64, a best practice is to use two (2) clients, one in native mode and one in emulated mode per the instructions below.
+    >Because of the dual-mode nature of ARM64, a best practice is to use two (2) clients, one in native mode and one in emulated mode per the instructions below.
+    >

-    **Native Mode:**
+    >**Native Mode:**
+    >

-    On the test system, run the following:
+    >On the test system, run the following:
+    >

-    ``` syntax
+    >``` syntax
-    \\<controllername>\HLKInstall\CoreSystemClient\InstallWTTClient
-    ```
+    >\\<controllername>\HLKInstall\CoreSystemClient\InstallWTTClient
+    >```
+    >

-    **Emulated x86 Mode:**
+    >**Emulated x86 Mode:**
+    >

-    On the test system, start a command prompt with administrator privileges, and run the following:
+    >On the test system, start a command prompt with administrator privileges, and run the following:
+    >

-    ``` syntax
+    >``` syntax
-    \\<controllername>\HLKInstall\CoreSystemClient\InstallWTTClient UseEmulationForTestContent
+    >\\<controllername>\HLKInstall\CoreSystemClient\InstallWTTClient UseEmulationForTestContent
-    ```
+    >```

+    >[!NOTE]
-    **Note**  Replace &lt;ControllerName&gt; with the name of the test server.
+    >Replace &lt;ControllerName&gt; with the name of the test server.

 2. The Windows Hardware Lab Kit Client Setup wizard appears.
 To start the wizard, choose **Next**.
 3. On the Internet Connection Firewall Agreement page, select **Yes I will allow a port to be opened**, and then choose **Next**.
+    >[!NOTE]
-    **Note**  If the Internet Connection Firewall Agreement page doesn't appear, either Windows Firewall isn't installed, or another software firewall or hardware firewall is installed on the computer.
+    >If the Internet Connection Firewall Agreement page doesn't appear, either Windows Firewall isn't installed, or another software firewall or hardware firewall is installed on the computer.
 If another firewall is installed, you must manually open TCP port 1771 to proceed with installation.
 Refer to the instructions that came with your firewall product to manually open a TCP port.
 If you continue without opening port 1771, the installation may fail or the Client software might not function properly.